ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/olap-etl-stats.markdown

 {NOTE: }

-* **OLAP ETL** is a process that reads data from a RavenDB database, transforms it, and stores it locally or remotely in a format that OLAP (OnLine Analytical Processing) can be performed upon.
+* **OLAP ETL** is a process that reads data from a RavenDB database, transforms it, and stores it in a parquet format, ready for OnLine Analytical Processing (OLAP).
 * Learn more about the OLAP ETL task [here](../../../../studio/database/tasks/ongoing-tasks/olap-etl-task).

 * In this page: